 Message From The Program Director

 Thank you for your interest in the General Surgery Residency Program at the University of Wisconsin.
-It is my privilege to invite prospective residents to consider joining us at this fine institution.
+It is my privilege to lead this outstanding program and I invite prospective residents to consider joining us in Madison.

 Eugene F Foley, MD FACS Professor